 \section{Spatial resolution for different gas mixtures}

-The main observable under investigation was the spatial resolution of the HGB4-2, GEM-TPC in TWIN configuration as a function of the electric field strength of the field cage, as mentioned above.
-The second aspect of interest is determining how long the detector can operate at a large gas gain in stable conditions.
-The muons and pions deposit an energy close to what an MIP proton will release when traversing the detector.
-Therefore, these measurements are a figure of merit for the HGB4-2's response to protons.
+The main observable under investigation was the spatial resolution of the HGB4-2, GEM-TPC in twin configuration as a function of the electric field strength of the field cage, as mentioned above.
+The second aspect of interest is the long-term stability at a large gas gain.
+The muons and pions deposit an energy close to that of a proton in the MIP region traversing the detector.
+Therefore, these measurements allow us to assess the response to protons.

 The operation was very stable, with no destructive discharges during three weeks of continuous operation.
 The system performed well and collected data uninterruptedly, without major incidents, for long periods at a particle rate of up to 50 kHz.
-These aspects were an essential contribution to consolidate the concept and provided the ground for its evolution as a tracking device with the advantage of a very low material budget.
+These aspects were an essential contribution to consolidating the concept and provided the ground for its evolution as a tracking device with the advantage of a very low material budget.

 Fig. 3 shows the spatial resolution measured with a muon beam for three gas mixtures.
 It can be seen that in the horizontal plane, i.e., x-coordinate, the He/CO$_2$ (90/10 \%) gives the best resolution of about 135$\mu$m while for both He/CO$_2$ (70/30 \%) and Ar/CO$_2$ (70/30 \%) the resolution is around 180$\mu$m.
 These results agree with the expected values from the traverse diffusion.